Kiffhost/exalted-scripture-understanding/Traits/Abilities/Craft.md

 ---
 **This Ability is necessary to create artifacts.**

 [[Craft]] is used to create or repair objects through skilled labor, whether forging a sword, cutting the gem for a merchant prince’s brooch, or planning and overseeing the construction of a temple.
-The Exalted and other supernatural beings are capable of using this Ability to create [[artifact]]s, treasures of legendary quality that possess powerful magic of their own.
+The Exalted and other supernatural beings are capable of using this Ability to create [[Artifact]]s, treasures of legendary quality that possess powerful magic of their own.

 ### Special rules